GelecekTeam/pics/README.md

-Feel free to send me your creative pictures on Discord (Ducky).
+Feel free to send me your creative pictures on Discord (ducky_sats).
 Keep in mind that these pictures are copyrighted by me and/or the fans, so they are only for private use.
 Please do not share them online or anywhere else without my explicit permission. 😊